replicatedhq/replicated-docs/docs/intro-kots.md

 ## About Installing with KOTS

+KOTS can be used to install applications in Kubernetes clusters, including:
+* Existing clusters brought by the user
+* Online or air gapped clusters
-KOTS can be used to install applications in Kubernetes clusters, including air gapped clusters, embedded clusters provisioned on VMs or bare metal servers with Replicated kURL, or any existing cluster brought by the user.
+* Embedded clusters provisioned on VMs or bare metal servers with Replicated embedded cluster or Replicated kURL

 To install an application with KOTS, users first run an installation script to install KOTS in the target cluster and deploy the KOTS admin console.
 After KOTS is installed, users can log in to the KOTS admin console to upload their license file, configure the application, run preflight checks, and install and deploy the application.

-The following diagram demonstrates how a single application release promoted the Stable channel in the Replicated vendor platform can be installed using KOTS in an embedded cluster on a VM, in an air gapped cluster, and in an existing internet-connected cluster:
+The following diagram demonstrates how a single release promoted to the Stable channel in the Replicated vendor platform can be installed using KOTS in an embedded cluster on a VM, in an air gapped cluster, and in an existing internet-connected cluster:

 <img alt="Embedded cluster, air gap, and existing cluster app installation workflows" src="/images/kots-installation-overview.png" width="650px"/>

 [View a larger version of this image](/images/kots-installation-overview.png)

 As shown in the diagram above:
-* For installations into existing clusters with access to the internet, users run a command to install KOTS in their cluster.
+* For installations in existing internet-connected clusters, users run a command to install KOTS in their cluster.
 * For embedded cluster installations on VMs or bare metal servers, users run an installation script that both provisions a cluster in their environment and installs KOTS in the cluster.
 * For installations in air gapped clusters, users download air gap bundles for KOTS and the application from the Replicated download portal and then provide the bundles during installation.

-All users are provided a license file that allows them to install with KOTS.
+All users must provide a license file to install with KOTS.
 After KOTS is installed in the cluster, users can access the KOTS admin console to provide their license file and deploy the application.

 For more information about how to install applications with KOTS, see the [Installing an Application](/enterprise/installing-overview) section.